 Afternoon: After returning to camp along the trail, the remainder of the afternoon is free.
 You might like to go hiking near camp on your own, go fishing, or just absorb the peace and beauty of nature.

 Dinner: Food never tastes as good as a hearty dinner cooked outdoors over the open fire.

 Evening: What will this evening's fare be?
 Another fun opportunity around the campfire with your new friends to learn about the area's fascinating natural and human history.

 Breakfast: We will have our final hot breakfast around the campfire.

-Afternoon: Program ends after lunch.
+Lunch: The cookhouse at Rock Creek Pack Station has been preparing for our return with a bountiful farewell lunch.
+We’ll return to civilization with rich memories of incredible landscapes, wonderful riding experiences, and starry nights.
+This concludes our program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!